 I used to dream of forests, asleep and awake.
 Dense groves of ancient giants, gilded domes of oak and maple, stands of slender aspens, bearing silent witness, swaying to a breath.
-Wild, hidden places where life seemed much more alive, at once intense and restorative.
-Where my outline might be found more cleanly within the profusion of stalks, branches and brambles, swifter than a hunter a hare.
-Where I would look up to a night sky unobstructed save for leaves and clouds, and the full moon reflected in still pools would be my clearest looking glass.
-Where I might find my true home, far from distant gazes and searing voices, swallowed up in obscurity, encompassed in the fullness of unrestrained growth.
+Wild, hidden places where life feels more alive, at once intense and restorative.
+Where my outline might be found within a profusion of stalks, branches and brambles, swifter than a hunter a hare.
+Where I would look up to a night sky unobstructed, save for leaves and clouds.
+And the full moon in still pools would be my clearest reflection.
+Where I might find my true home, far from indifferent gazes and cold voices, swallowed up in obscurity, yet encompassed in the fullness of unrestrained growth.

 Now I’ve come to believe minds are more like forests.
 The largest trees are discernible from a distance, thick and well-nourished with care and attention.
 They soak-up the sunlight of recognition and dominate nearly every impression.
 Yet, within those well-cultivated groves, and quite astounding in their multitude, are shoots, stalks and vines of incredible variety burgeoning in ever-growing heaps, in every open space, crevice and dark corner, tangling in pockets of wild disorder, all struggling for a place among the strong.
 All possibilities: from the most tender bud to the driest vine, fresh and old, new and tried, all there and eager, striving for their place and time.
 Streaks of despair, rage and terror alongside those of beauty, intelligence and wisdom, all waiting to be chosen, to grow and to thrive.